thoughtbot/constable/README.md

 ## Starting Constable

-1. Run `bin/setup` to install dependencies and setup the database
+1. Run `bin/setup` to install dependencies and setup the database.
+This is idempotent.
+Run whenever you like.
 2. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit `localhost:4000` from your browser.

+## Testing

+1. Run `mix test`

 ## Using the Constable API